-Sapphires one of the “Big 3” most Precious Coloured Gemstones
+Sapphires are One of the “Big 3” Most Precious Colored Gemstones

 By definition a ruby is only red, an emerald only green and sapphires occur in many colours a real colourful variety from well-known blues over all colours of the rainbow.
 Until recently, only sapphire, ruby and emerald were officially called precious gems and one of the most scare natural treasures.
 The precious categorization is a reference to value: a really fine sapphire, emerald or ruby can be priced higher per carat than a diamond.

 These three precious gemstones come in many qualities, sizes and designs, enough to fit anyone’s tastes and a range of budgets.

 The sapphire is a variety of the mineral corundum the second hardest natural mineral known to mankind.
 Ruby is the red variety of corundum – all other colours are called sapphire; even pink.
 This means sapphires and rubies are both are varieties of the mineral corundum just in different colours.

 When you think of sapphires, you probably think of a rich blue colour, but sapphires actually come in almost every colour of the rainbow – including pink, peach, purple, yellow, orange, green, teal or colourless.
 Red sapphires are better known as rubies.
 Red sapphires are called rubies, but depending on culture and continent, there are differences between what is considered a pink sapphire or a ruby.

 Sapphires get their colours from trace elements in the mineral corundum.
 Classic blue sapphires contain iron and titanium, and trace elements of chromium can turn corundum pink, while more chromium turns it into a ruby.